will-lol/numberconverter/README.md

 ## No configuration

 No need to pass around an instance of a struct to use the converter.
-The package provides two simple methods that may be used globally to the same effect.
+The package provides two simple methods that may be used globally.